tomzx/blog.tomrochette.com-content/agi/papers/ian-goodfellow-generative-adversarial-nets/article.md

 # Overview
 * The discriminative model acts as a custom optimization function/objective
+* In the Turing test context, the generative model can be seen as the machine which tries to emulate a human being as well as possible while the discriminative model is the human that has to determine whether it is discussing with a machine or another human
+* The discriminator can be seen as an expert while the generative model as the student
+* The generative model is trained on the worst case inputs, which are really hard for the model

 # Notes
 * A generative model G and a discriminative model D that estimates the probability that a sample came from the training data rather than G